-G3.B2 Staff attendance which creates a lack of consistency for students.
+G3.B2 Staff attendance which creates a lack of consistency for students and attendance and tardiness of team members for PLC meetings.

-G3.B2.S1 Monitor staff attendance during the school year.
+G3.B2.S1 Monitor staff attendance during the school year, and also during PLC Meetings and Collaborative Planning Sessions.